cutlerCLI/cutler/README.md

 ## Contributing

 View the [Contribution Guidelines](https://cutlercli.github.io/cookbook/contributing.html) to learn more about contributing to cutler.
+It also contains resources such as code snippets to make your contribution workflow easier.

 ## License